JuliusNM/Readr/README.md

 # READR

-An appllication for exchanging .
+An appllication for exchanging hard copy books.